AlexIrvin/JokesWebApp/README.md

 <h1>Next Steps</h1>
 <p>
   1. Include Unit Testing<br>
-  2. Learn to host and deploy to Azure App Service
+  [&#10003] 2.
+Learn to host and deploy to Azure App Service - Utilized free Azure credit and experimented with deploying and hosting app.
+It was an excellent learning experience to host a SQL Database in the cloud and connect it to the application.
 </p>